 Don’t withdraw love.

 Too many good relationships are lost because of that.
-Just express truth, even when the risks are high.
+Just express the truth, even when the risks are high.
 Truth gives the other person something to work with, even if they don’t want to hear it.
 Hiding that truth only makes things worse.
-And the long term resentment and mistrust that builds is a cancer to any relationship.
+And the long-term resentment and mistrust that builds is cancer to any relationship.